araobp/data-science/README.md

 ---
 ## Misc

-The below works are for training myself in the field of data science and Deep Learning.

 ### [Arduino-version of the thermography](misc/Arduino)

 Make Jupyter Notebook collect data from this Arduino version of the thermograpy device with Panasonic AMG8833.